When You Make Your Products User-Friendly, You Also Improve Customer Satisfaction

 Offering an instructional video could also increase future sales because a past customer would know that the company has videos to help them use the product.
-Making products userfriendly affects the buying decision because you have made the setup and use of the product, simple.
+Making products user-friendly affects the buying decision because you have made the setup and use of the product, simple.

 With today’s technology, you could easily package your product with a link to an online video.
 Considering all the costs involved in creating a product and marketing it, it doesn’t make sense to miss this last piece.

 If you want to take this one step further, have some of the developers demonstrate how to use the product because when they do, they’ll find things that can be improved in upcoming products.

 If you have an excellent product and people have trouble using it, it’s no longer a superior product!